briot/Ada-promises/README.md

      One way to limit this is by taking subprogram access instead of tagged types.
-The latter are still useful when additional data needs to be passed though (simulates lamda functions for instance).
+The latter are still useful when additional data needs to be passed though (simulates lambda functions for instance).

    - Add more use cases
      Show how to use tasks along with promises.
-        (Should actually make promises task safe first) Show how to use promises in a gtk+ context
+     Show how to use promises in a gtk+ context

+   - Should we raise an exception when a promise is freed but was never resolved or failed ?
+     Or when Set_Value is called multiple times ?